leonjananeh/leonjananeh/README.md

 - 👋 Hi, I’m @leonjananeh
-- 👀 I’m interested in Programming
+- 👀 I’m interested in IT
-- 🌱 I’m currently learning javascript
 - 📫 How to reach me by mail ( leon.jananeh@gmail.com )

 <!---